airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/train-your-ai-chatbot/train-your-ai-chatbot-using-websites.md

 ---
 description: >-
-  This page contains  the stepwise tutorial of how to train your AI eleapi  by providing the  website URLs.
+  This page contains  the stepwise tutorial of how to train your AI EleApi  by providing the  website URLs.
 ---

-# 📖 Train your AI eleapi using websites
+# 📖 Train your AI EleApi using websites

 ## Train using website URLs.